 Three corporations dominate the private prison industry: CoreCivic, Inc., The GEO Group, and G4S, all publicly traded.
 While other companies have emerged to take advantage of this burgeoning market, the trend has shifted to market consolidation as the larger companies have bought up many smaller companies.
-The other existing major companies in this sector are Management and Training Corporation, LaSalle Southwest Corrections, and Emerald Correctional Management, all of which are privately owned.
+Other major companies in this sector are privately owned.

 Corporate Interests in Prison Management

 In 1984, CoreCivic opened the first private prison.
 The company was founded on the principle that one could sell prisons “just like selling hamburgers.”
 In the thirty years since, the incarcerated population has increased by more than 500 percent, with over 2.3 million people incarcerated today.
 From 1999 to 2015, while the prison population increased by 12 percent, there has been an 83 percent increase in prisoners held within private prisons.
 The bulk of CoreCivic and GEO’s revenue comes from contracts with states, with CoreCivic operating facilities in 20 states and GEO operating facilities in 33 states.
 In August 2016, the Obama administration stated that the Bureau of Prisons (BOP) would begin phasing out private prisons, a decision that was ultimately reversed by the Trump administration in February 2017.